ckane30691/mealme/README.md

 2. `bundle install`.

-3. Now, paste your google API KEYS in the application.yml file, and the Twilio api keys and phone number directly in the `./twilio_contoller.rb` file.
+3. Now, paste your google API KEYS in the `application.yml` file.
+See the `twilio_controller.rb` for how to name them.

 4. run `npm install`.

 5. run `rails s` to start the server.

 6. `./ngrok http 3000` in yet another new shell - get ngrok [https://ngrok.com/3](here).

+Contact the contributors for a live demo!

+# Features

+1. Twilio mediates sending and receiving of sms text messages.

+2. Google Maps UI displays customer location.
+Provider can notify all customers with a click of a button.

+3. PostgreSQL database stores customer information.
+Users get added to the database when they text their location.

+4. Google Maps Geocoding API converts their address into coordinates.